mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   She plucked a couple big ones at the low point of the field and quickly dusted them off, storing them in her bag.

   "Here you are," she said, tossing two of the largest ones to him.
-He chomped down on them, taking enough time to chew, and the sweet aroma of fresh pohua and not-so-fresh saffa breath filled her nose.
-She took his eating time to find something that she and Linyu could eat, but everything else had seemed to be wilting under the low-light and their grain stores had been emptied by the senate's last mandate.
+He chomped down on them, splashing droplets of a sweet white liquid in a circle around his mouth, and the sweet aroma of fresh pohua and not-so-fresh saffa breath filled their noses.
+She took his eating time to find something that she and Linyu could eat, but everything else had seemed to be wilting under the low-light.

-  "Well, I guess we'll have to get something in town," she told a disappointed Linyu.
+  "Our grain stores are practically empty from ration sharing.
+I guess we'll have to get something to eat in town," she told a disappointed Linyu.

   She fetched the thick linen riding cloth from the stable and wrapped securely around Laen-Lean's back and chest.
 Once he had finished with his breakfast, he hummed in satisfaction as he sniffed around for scraps that might have fallen between his teeth.